justinhj/minbpe-cc/README.md

 A C++ implementation of bpe tokenization, based on Karpathy's [minbpe](https://github.com/karpathy/minbpe).

 This is a fairly direct port of the Python code, and is quite a bit faster.
-Compared to the Python `train.py` example it is roughy 4x faster.
+Compared to the Python `train.py` example it is roughy 5x faster.

-28 seconds in Python train.py
-7.1 seconds in C++ (Homebrew clang version 17.0.6)

 ## Building